ton-blockchain/docs/docs/overviews/TL-B.md

 `constructor_name` consist of `[A-z0-9_]` symbols.
 By convention it is a snake_case name.

 After constructor name, a `separator` may be presented.
 Absence of `separator` means that `tag` will be calculated automatically as 32bit  `crc32`-sum of constructor declarations.
 If `separator` presents it can take two values `#` and `$`.
 The former means that `tag` will be given in a hexadecimal form, the latter means binary `tag`.
-After both separators, an undercore symbol `_` may present, which means that tag is empty.
+After both separators, an underscore symbol `_` may present, which means that tag is empty.

 There is also a special constructor_name `_` (called anonymous constructor) that means that there is only one unnamed constructor with empty tag for given type.